 Controller 0x69: Transpose down

-Identical to controller 0x68 (Transpose up) only of course in the opposite direction.
+Identical to controller 0x68 (Transpose up) only of course in the opposite direction, and again only affecting the channel the controller is issued on.

 The best way of handling this when playing through an OPL chip seems to be to remember the last note played on a channel, and upon receiving a keyoff, only process it if the keyoff is for the note currently playing on the channel (otherwise it can be discarded.)
 If a keyon is received and a note is already being played on a channel, the old note should be switched off just before playing the new note.